-Language: The context in which a name appears in a caption provides powerful cues as to whether it is depicted in the associated image.
+The context in which a name appears in a caption provides powerful cues as to whether it is depicted in the associated image.
 Common, quite simple phenomena in captions suggest using a language model.
 First, our named entity recognizer occasionally marks phrases like "United Nations" as proper names.
-We can tell they are not names because they appear in quite different contexts from the names of actual people.
-Caption writers tend to supply context; e.g. putting the depicted name early in the caption, using depiction indicators such as "(R)", etc. This means that context indicates whether a name is depicted and can be used to assign probabilities of depiction to name-context pairs.
+We can determine that these names do not refer to depicted people because they appear in quite different linguistic contexts from the names of actual people.
+Caption writers tend to supply informative context; e.g. putting the depicted name early in the caption, using depiction indicators such as "(R)", etc. From these linguistic cues, we can decide how likely a name is of being depicted in the associated photograph before even looking at the image.

 In a caption such as "Michael Jackson responds to questioning Thursday, Nov.
-14, 2002 in Santa Maria Superior Court in San ta Maria, Calif., during a \$21 million lawsuit brought against him by Marcel Avram for failing to appear at two millennium concerts...", Michael Jackson appears in a more favorable context (at the beginning of the caption, followed by a verb) than Marcel Avram (near the middle of the caption, followed by a preposition).
+14, 2002 in Santa Maria Superior Court in Santa Maria, Calif., during a \$21 million lawsuit brought against him by Marcel Avram for failing to appear at two millennium concerts...", Michael Jackson appears in a more favorable context (at the beginning of the caption, followed by a verb) than Marcel Avram (near the middle of the caption, followed by a preposition).

-So far for our basic clustering we have ignored the context of our names within the caption.
+In the basic clustering scheme explained so far, we have ignored the context of names within the caption.
 By incorporating language understanding into our model we generate better assignments.
-Our new EM procedure is the same as the basic clustering except it iterates between computing an expected set of face-name correspondences (given a face clustering and language model) and updating the face clusters and language model given the correspondences.
-First we formalize our generative model of how
+Our new EM procedure uses the same procedure as our initial basic clustering method except it iterates between computing an expected set of face-name correspondences (given a face clustering and language model) and updating the face clusters and language model given the correspondences.
+First, we formalize our generative model of how news items are generated to incorporate a natural language model.